Vancouver, Washington: Transportation

 Vancouver's public transit service is provided by C-Tran.

 Vancouver has two interstate freeways, I-5 and I-205, both of which run north–south, across the Columbia River into Portland and toward Seattle.
 It also has two heavily travelled state highways within the city limits.
 SR 14 begins at I-5 in downtown Vancouver and makes its way east.
 It is a freeway all the way until Camas.
 SR 500 begins from I-5 at 39th Street in north Vancouver, travels east connecting with I-205, and continues east into the suburb of Orchards where the freeway terminates at Fourth Plain Boulevard, and meets with the south end of north–south-oriented 117th Ave., SR 503.
 A third state highway, SR 501, starts at I-5 and heads west through downtown and continues along a path that runs between the Columbia River and Vancouver Lake.

 The area's mass transit system is C-Tran, the Clark County Public Transportation Benefit Area Authority, which operates 135 buses, vanpools, and paratransit vehicles.
 There are also a number of express routes into Portland's downtown.

 There have been multiple discussions about extending Portland's Max Light Rail system into Vancouver.
 In 1995, Clark County voters rejected a ballot measure that would have funded a light rail extension north into Vancouver.
 Opposition to paying for light rail was strong at that time, but slowly declined over the following several years, eventually leading Vancouver officials to begin discussing the idea again.
 Meanwhile, TriMet reconstituted its planned MAX line to Vancouver as a shorter line running only within Portland, which could potentially be extended across the river and into Clark County at a later date.
 This extension of the MAX system opened in 2004 as the Yellow Line, running as far north as the Portland Expo Center, approximately 1 mi south of downtown Vancouver.
 In 2012, Vancouver voters rejected a sales tax proposal to fund light rail operations in connection with the Columbia River Crossing proposal.
-In 2022, the Interstate Bridge Replacement Program included a new proposal for a light rail extension into downtown Vancouver.
+In 2022, the Interstate Bridge Replacement Program included a new proposal for a light rail extension into downtown Vancouver, with stops at the Vancouver Waterfront and Evergreen Boulevard.

 Vancouver has always been well served by rail; current freight railroads operating in Vancouver include the BNSF, Union Pacific, and the local shortline Lewis and Clark Railway.
 Amtrak, the national passenger rail system, provides service to Vancouver Station.
 The long-distance Coast Starlight and Empire Builder serve the city, as well as the regional Amtrak Cascades.

 Pearson Field, located near downtown Vancouver, is the main airport serving the city.
 The airport is intended primarily for general aviation without any commercial air service.
 The nearest commercial airport is Portland International Airport (PDX).

 Sports

-The Vancouver Volcanoes of The Basketball League (TBL) have played at Hudson's Bay High School since 2022.
+The Vancouver Bears of the United States Basketball League (USBL) have played at Hudson's Bay High School since 2022.